Orthogonalized Synthetic Controls: Empirical Application

-\cite{Li2020} proposes a subsampling method that they show has asymptotically correct size when both $T_0$ and $T_1$ are large.
-However, they use an I.I.D. subsampling method rather than a block subsampling method which requires stronger independence conditions and \cite{ProblemWithSubampling} show that subsampling and m out of n bootstrap methods can have incorrect asymptotic size when the parameter is close to the boundary of the parameter space.
-Also, they use the OLS-SCE estimator, which, as mentioned, can be asymptotically biased in the factor model setting. \cite{ConformalInference} provide a method for conformal inference that can be used with different SCEs provided that the estimator satisfies certain consistency conditions.
-For the simulations, I use the moving block version of the conformal inference method in order to better deal with the temporal dependence of the observations.
-The End-of-Sample Instability test was originally introduced by \cite{Andrews2003}, suggested for SCE by \cite{SCandInference}, and formally analyzed and extended by \cite{CaoDowd2019}.
-It involves testing for a structural break in the sequence of differences between the treated unit and SC. \cite{CARVALHO2018}'s Artificial Counterfactual (ArCo) method uses a LASSO-based estimator of the ATT that is asymptotically normal, but their inference method relies on consistently estimating the long-run variance, unlike my method and the $t$-test of \cite{t-test2022}.
-For the placebo method of \cite{Abadie2010}, I include the version that excludes the synthetic units with a pre-treatment MSPE at least 20 times larger than the treated unit's pre-treatment MSPE.
-Using the version that uses the ratio of post-treatment MSPE to pre-treatment MSPE provides similar results, except has higher power when $\alpha = .1$.\footnote{For this inference method in the simulations, I also estimate the weights using OLS.}
+The Synthetic Difference-in-Difference (SDID) method of \cite{Arkhangelskyetal2021} involves estimating both weights on pre-treatment time periods as well as control units.
+These weights, along with even weights on treated units and post-treatment time periods, are then used in a Difference-in-Differences estimate of the ATT.
+They provide an asymptotic normality result, which I compare further to mine in section \ref{s: extensions}, and several methods for calculating standard errors.
+Here, I use the Placebo method as it is the only one that can be used in settings with a single treated unit.
+Unlike the Placebo method of \cite{Abadie2010}, it doesn't assume random assignment, but does rely on the asymptotic normality of the ATT as well as homogeneity of the error terms. \cite{Li2020} proposes a subsampling method that they show has asymptotically correct size when both $T_0$ and $T_1$ are large.
+However, they use an I.I.D. subsampling method rather than a block subsampling method which requires stronger independence conditions and \cite{ProblemWithSubampling} show that subsampling and m out of n bootstrap methods can have incorrect asymptotic size when the parameter is close to the boundary of the parameter space and the asymptotic results rely on keeping the number of control units fixed as the number of time periods grows, which can provide a poor approximation in applications where the number of controls is not small relative to the number of time periods. \cite{CARVALHO2018}'s Artificial Counterfactual (ArCo) method uses a LASSO-based estimator of the ATT that is asymptotically normal, but their inference method relies on consistently estimating the long-run variance, unlike my method and the $t$-test of \cite{t-test2022}.